Code-Institute-Submissions/1askfrsltn-ci_ms3_mos_JanResub/testing.md

 Out of 456 pep8 errors that existed in "app.py" and "env.py" files, 453 have been successfully fixed.
 From 3 remaining errors:
 - 2 related to env.py that was used and saved in gitignore,  according to the video in CI tutorial it can be ignored without consequences.
-- 3rd error related to too many lines in the module is not critical according to Jo - CI mentor.
+- 3rd error related to too many lines in the module - it is not critical according to Jo - CI mentor.

 All 3 problems can be safely ignored .